bitvijays/umbrella-wiki/source/0_Introduction.rst

 Robotics Testbed
 ----------------

+- First testbed supporting both multi-radio customisable protocol & SWARM simulation and arena deployment
+- Situated in the Bristol Robotics Lab.
+- Consists of a 5x5m arena, 20 robotic nodes, and several obstacles and platforms.

+Testbed features and Benefits
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- Dockerised container experimentation (Easy of deployment and management of experiments)
+- ROS2 and DDS (Secure and real-time pub/sub)
+- Gazebo Digital Playground (Realistic validation and experimentation)
+- Robot nodes (Lifter actuator + Many sensors / radios for flexibility)
+- Ground truth telemetry (High resolution and accuracy for record + comparison/playback)
+- Multi-wireless technology, including private 5G (Bluetooth, UWB, Wi-Fi, private 5G)
+- The digital twin simulator allows running experiments virtually before taking to the robot arena.

+Use-case key features
+^^^^^^^^^^^^^^^^^^^^^

-Situated in the Bristol Robotics Lab, the robotic testbed consists of a 5x5m arena, 20 robotic nodes, and several obstacles and platforms.
-Use the testbed to evaluate which communications protocols and swarm AI algorithms work best for a robotic solution.
+- Use the testbed to evaluate which communications protocols and swarm AI algorithms work best for a robotic solution.

-Capabilites
-^^^^^^^^^^^

 - Simulation models (such as Gazebo) with customisable environments/worlds
+- Evaluation of SWARM for Warehouse applications – fetch/carry using:

+  - Radio communication protocols optimised for collaborative robotics
+  - Rich set of sensors and actuators, which include cameras

+- Other applications that can be evaluated:

+  - Surveying, environment mapping, remote operation assisted multi-robot systems and functional safety aspects of cooperative robotics
+  - Large SWARM/environment scenarios (through simulation)
+  - Wireless / minimal infrastructure localisation technologies

+- Decentralised industrial IoT Bus support using DDS / ROS2
-- Ground truth data with millimetre accuracy for tracking robots
+- Optitrack™ ground truth data with millimetre accuracy for tracking robots and performance evaluation

-Advancing collaborative robotic AI
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each robot is 25cm in diameter and can lift to 4kg individually but can collaborate to tackle larger and heavier payloads.

-- Communication and Management Stack
-  - Bluetooth 5.0
-  - Wi-Fi (802.11ac)
-  - Ultra-wide Band
-  - DDS
-  - Support for custom protocol stacks
-- Actuation
-  - 3 x Omnidirectional wheels
-  - Lifter
-- GPU
-  - RockPi with four onboard cameras

-State-of-the-art digital twin
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The digital twin simulator allows running experiments virtually before taking to the robot arena.
-Access the digital twin from anywhere with an internet connection through the UMBRELLA Platform.

 Who can use UMBRELLA?
 =====================